dustinpfister/blog_posts/_posts/canvas-box-class.md

 id: 28
 categories: canvas
 date: 2017-07-24 12:35:47
-version: 1.3
+version: 1.4
-updated: 2017-09-30 18:29:01
+updated: 2019-11-04 15:39:49
 ---

-The concept of a simple 2d Box class is something that I keep coming back to.
-Because a lot of applications have to do with manipulation of simple 2d areas on a screen, as such having a solid understanding of this aspect of 2d geometry is important.
+The concept of a simple 2d Box class is something that I keep coming back to when it comes to playing around with html 5 canvas.
+In any canvas project I typically do want to make at least a few [classes that are closely related to canvas](https://dev.to/washingtonsteven/playing-with-canvas-and-es6-classes).
+For example if I am making a game I will want some kind of enemy class, but I would also want some kind of base class that the class inherits from as well.
+So a box class would make a good starting base class for all kinds of display objects in a game.
+Also because a lot of applications have to do with manipulation of simple 2d areas on a screen, as such having a solid understanding of this aspect of 2d geometry is important.

 Taking the time to make a box class strikes me as something that is a good example of an exercise of sorts that can often progress into an interesting project of some kind.
 It has helped me gain a better understand of 2d geometry, and also the nature of a class.